Alfresco/alfresco-sdk/README.md

 ## Maven Repositories

-The Maven Alfresco SDK is released in Maven Central as of version 2.0-beta-1.
+The Alfresco SDK is released in Maven Central as of version 2.0-beta-1.

 Alfresco (Community and Enterprise) artifacts are instead hosted in the [Alfresco Artifacts Repository](https://artifacts.alfresco.com/nexus/).